-- Branding - during implementation or future rebrands of your Talis Aspire Reading List (TARL) tenancy we will use one of our design sandboxes to apply your branding to, for you to review and make changes to.
+- Branding - during implementation or future rebrands of your Talis Aspire Reading List (TARL) tenancy we will use one of our design sandboxes to apply your new branding to, for you to review and make changes to.
 The reason we do this in a sandbox is so that your live tenancy is not affected.
-All that changes in these environments is the branding no other system configuration is made.

-- Data changes - you could be looking to upgrade your authentication to a newer version but you want to know how this will work.
-In this instance we will give you access to one of our TARL tenancies that we can set up to reflect your settings but not your underlying data - this way you can test access/ logging in.
+- Data changes - you could be looking to upgrade your authentication to a newer version but you want to test this first.
+In this instance, we will give you access to one of our temporary sandboxes that we can set up to reflect your settings but not your underlying data - this way you can test access by logging in.

-- Virtual Learning Environment (VLE)/Learning Management Systems (LMS) - we know for many of you, you like to be able to see how the integration will work if you are moving to LTI.
-Talis Aspire Reading Lists is read only, and therefore you can link to multiple instances of a VLE (eg. we have some customers who have Blackboard and Moodle, or Canvas and Blackboard), in this instance they need to be able to link TARL to both those environments.
-The way that the integration in TARL has been setup is so that those multiple "consumer keys" can be created.
+- Virtual Learning Environment (VLE) or Learning Management Systems (LMS) - we know that many of you like to be able to see how the integration will work if you are moving to LTI or upgrading to a new version of your current system.
+Talis Aspire Reading Lists is read-only, and therefore you can link to multiple instances of a VLE (eg. we have some customers who have Blackboard and Moodle, or Canvas and Blackboard), in this instance, they need to be able to link TARL to both those environments.
+The way that the integration in TARL has been set up is so that those multiple "consumer keys" can be created.
 This means that if you have a test environment for your VLE/LMS then you can point at TARL using one of the "consumer keys" you have created.
 You can then test without having an impact on TARL.

 - Adding a completely new hierarchy.
 Talis Aspire supports a hierarchy model which means that multiple hierarchies can exist side by side.
 This means that you can load in a new hierarchy alongside your old - as long as none of the codes in the new hierarchy are the same as the old.